open-xchange/appsuite-middleware/documentation/administration/mysql_fulltext_index.md

 Otherwise, the ``FULLTEXT`` index will stop working.

 ## Files module
 For enabling the usage for ``FULLTEXT`` index in the files module, the property ``com.openexchange.infostore.fulltextSearch`` needs to be set to ``true``.
 This registers an update task (``InfostoreDocumentAddFulltextIndexUpdateTask``) at the next server restart, which creates the index after the next login attempt for associated database schemas.
+Fields defined in ``com.openexchange.infostore.searchFields`` are added to the index.
+If the property is changed the update task has to be re-executed manually.

 Additional the minimum search pattern length to use the ``FULLTEXT`` index can be configured with the property ``com.openexchange.infostore.fulltextSearchMinimumPatternLength``, which defaults to 3.
 This value should be adjusted to the ``innodb_ft_min_token_size`` MySQL property. **Note:** Changing MySQL properties most likely requires the ``FULLTEXT`` index to be rebuild.
 See 'MySQL configuration options' section.